marksherriff/uvacs-advising/semester/f23/summer2023.md

 * [CS 3100: Data Structures and Algorithms 2](https://uvacsadvising.org/courses.html#cs-3100-data-structures-and-algorithms-2) requires that a student has had both CS 2100 and CS 2120.
 Only very advanced students should consider this course and should first reach out to the instructors for more information.
 * [CS 3140: Software Development Essentials](https://uvacsadvising.org/courses.html#cs-3140-software-development-essentials) is not recommended for first-year students and the class is already at capacity (we are holding seats for transfer students who must get the course this fall).

+In all of these cases, you are welcome to get on the wait list if you have the prerequistes fulfilled.
+Note that we do not allow prerequisites to be taken at the same time as the course that requires them.

 ## I want to declare the major/minor.
 How do I go ahead and do that?

 You cannot declare the major or minor just yet.
 More information about major declaration can be found here: